-You may participate in a Drama production by auditioning and being cast for it.
-The fall production is usually open to all ages but is predominately cast with upper class members.
-The winter musical is cast with students in Grade 7-9.
-The February show is usually comprised of upper-class students.
+You may participate in any SOTA Drama production by auditioning and being selected as a cast member.
+The fall and February productions are open to all grades, but are predominately cast with upper-class students.
+The Winter Holiday musical is open to all students.
+The spring musical is usually comprised of upper-class students.
+The Middle School production takes place in late spring and is comprised solely of students in Grades 7-9.
 All students may audition; being a Drama major is not a requirement.

-Moderators: SOTA Drama Department

-Department Liaison: Ed Myers
+MODERATORS: SOTA Drama Department DEPARTMENT LIAISON: Ed Myers